historical-theology/stthomas/return-to-god/syllabus-summer2025-session2.md

 * *Reader*, 596-685 | Schmemman's *Life of the World* (all)

-REMEMBER that the Liturgy Attendance Assignment is due by **11:59 PM on June 13.**
+REMEMBER that the Liturgy Attendance Assignment is due by **11:59 PM on Friday, July 18.**

 #### Blackboard 13: Spiritual Senses